 Meet with an editor to discuss your manuscript.
 Editors can provide guidance at any stage in the writing process: planning, outlining, early drafts, etc. They can also offer advice on issues such as authorship, plagiarism, conflict of interest, and choosing a journal.

 At least one author must be a full-time faculty member, trainee, or staff member of MD Anderson, and the work must have been performed at MD Anderson.
 We also edit manuscripts describing collaborations between one or more MD Anderson authors and authors from other institutions if some laboratory experiments were conducted at MD Anderson or some patients were treated at MD Anderson.
-If you have questions about whether a manuscript qualifies for editing, please contact Scientific Publications.
+If you have questions about whether a manuscript qualifies for editing, please contact Editing Services.

 Because of our long membership in the MD Anderson community, we understand and respect the uniqueness of scientific expression.
 We have expertise in editing documents across the spectrum of cancer research: clinical studies, translational science, and behavioral science.
 We edit about 50,000 pages of text per year, including about 1,200 journal articles and about 250 grant proposals.